Dear Mr. Wonderful

-Dear Mr. Wonderful (also known as Ruby's Dream in some US video releases) is a German movie starring Joe Pesci.
+Dear Mr. Wonderful (also known as Ruby's Dream in some US video releases) is a 1982 German comedy-drama crime film starring Joe Pesci.

 Plot

-Ruby Dennis (Joe Pesci) is a small-time lounge singer who owns a bowling alley.
-The film follows his attempts to make it big while struggling against the mob and finding romance with Sharon (Ivy Ray Browning).
-Dennis lives with his sister, Paula (Karen Ludwig), and her son, Raymond (Evan Handler).
+Ruby Dennis is a small-time lounge singer who owns a bowling alley.
+The film follows his attempts to make it big while struggling against the mob and finding romance with Sharon.
+Dennis lives with his sister, Paula, and her son, Raymond.
 Paula quits her job and runs off to help the poor, leaving Dennis to keep Raymond away from a life of crime.
 Ruby ventures toward a spiritual crisis, something that is off-kilter to his surroundings.